urgUrlola/Quantum_Circuit_Design/README.md

 7-Transmon Quantum Chip Simulation

-Project Description
+Project Description:
 Simulation and design of a superconducting quantum chip composed of seven transmon qubits, including six fixed-frequency qubits and one central flux-tunable qubit.
 The project models qubit-resonator interactions, multi-qubit dynamics, and key quantum properties like T1 relaxation times, using Qiskit Metal, QuTiP, and electromagnetic simulations.

-Motivation
+Motivation:
 Superconducting qubits are a leading platform for scalable quantum computing.
 Understanding qubit-resonator interactions, energy spectra, and coherence times is essential for designing high-fidelity quantum hardware.
 This project bridges theoretical quantum mechanics with practical device design.

-Key Results
+Key Results:

 Designed and visualized the 7-qubit chip layout using Qiskit Metal.